 Steaming is a great way to cook green beans to maintain their beautiful green color and keep their nutritional value.
-There are three ways to steam green beans: in the microwave, in a steamer basket, and a pan on the stove.
+There are three ways to steam green beans: in a steamer basket, a pan on the stove, and in the microwave.
 In all three cases, the beans are being cooked by the heat of the steam from boiling water.
-The moist and relatively gentle heat cooks the beans evenly, softening their hearty texture while allowing them to hold onto their impressive levels of vitamin K (as well as vitamin C, vitamin A, potassium, folate, and iron).
+The moist and relatively gentle heat cooks the beans evenly, softening their hearty texture while allowing them to hold on to their impressive levels of vitamin K (as well as vitamin C, vitamin A, potassium, folate, and iron).

 Steaming in a Microwave

-Steaming green beans in a microwave is certainly quick and convenient.
-Yet it is more difficult to get vegetables steamed to a precise and even level in a microwave, and beans steamed in a microwave may require a bit of draining or drying depending on how much liquid you use and how powerful your microwave is.
+Steaming green beans in a microwave is certainly quick and convenient, yet it is more difficult to get vegetables steamed to a precise and even level in a microwave.
+In addition, beans steamed in a microwave may require a bit of draining or drying depending on how much liquid you use and how powerful your microwave is.

 Steamed Green Beans in Recipes

-Looking for a heartier side dish or base for a casserole?
-The American classic, green beans amandine, and the delicious green bean casserole with tomato and mozzarella cheese, are wonderful uses of this crunchy vegetable as well!
+If you are looking for a heartier side dish or base for a casserole, there are several green bean options.
+The American classic, green beans amandine, and the delicious green bean casserole with tomato and mozzarella cheese are wonderful uses of this crunchy vegetable as well.